-Thanks to Brad Carter in the USA (who has taken one to pieces) we now know details of the spindle assembly: the rear bearings were pressed onto the spindle, retained by a nut at the rear and encased in a housing that was held to the casting by four bolts.
+Thanks to Brad Carter in the USA (who has taken one to pieces and whose drawing is at the bottom of the page) we now know details of the spindle assembly: the rear bearings were pressed onto the spindle, retained by a nut at the rear and encased in a housing that was held to the casting by four bolts.
 The front bearing had a tapered inner ring that seated on a matching taper on the spindle - the larger end of this being towards the front - with the bearing's outer ring a straight cylinder that slide over the rollers.
 The bearing clearance and preload was set by forcing the inner ring onto the spindle taper (with a front bearing adjuster nut), thereby expanding the inner ring and bringing the rollers into contact with the outer.
 Gaskets were fitted at both the front and rear of the spindle, though it is unclear whether the factory provided one to fill the gap between the front retaining collar and the machine housing (if missing, one can be fabricated from 1/64" gasket card).

 Provision for lubrication was comprehensive - and well thought out: the spindle bearings drew oil from a reservoir in the head (a sight glass on the left-hand side showed the level) with two other open-topped reservoirs provided for the handwheel shafts of the table's traverse and vertical movements - a panel at the rear of the machine being removed to gain access to them.
 A sight glass on the left side of the column showed the oil level for the table's elevating mechanism while another, on the right-hand side directly below the upper pulley, monitored the Z axis feed level - though its sight glass could only be seen after removing the upper guard on the right side of the machine.